 We mostly make pumpkin as gojju or thick gravy.
 And there are occasions when we want to make something extra too.
 And there are occasions when the dishes we want to make will not be liked by all, yet we have to make them.
-Like Hubby Dear doesn’t the Gummadikaya Gojju as it is sweetish in taste.
-This is a dish that I ate growing up and love it a lot.
+Like Hubby Dear doesn't the Gummadikaya Gojju as it is sweetish in taste.
+This is a dish that I ate growing up and love a lot.
 A very simple no onion, a no-frills dish that gets done very quickly.

 As a result, we make dishes like this, I end up cooking a different meal for Hubby Dear, something for the kids.
 Naturally, we end up with different dishes.
 I thought I might as well make a thali out of it.
-The dishes you see on the plate have dishes made for different family members and it sort of complimented each other.
+The dishes you see on the plate have dishes made for different family members and they sort of complimented each other.

 We had masala Vada prepared for lunch and it was a delicious meal on the whole.
-The Thali has Dal with Bindi Curry, Masala Vada.
+The Thali has Dal with Bhindi Curry, Masala Vada.
 This thali certainly makes you feel happy as you have different flavours to taste!

 This Pumpkin Pulusu is my Day 4 of Vegetarian Thali, while it's another Biryani in C4AS

 Thalis & Platters

 Fusion Platter for Day 3

 Week 2 - Thalis featuring Regional Cuisines - Veg Thalis

 Summer Special South Indian Vegetarian Menu for Day 2

 Red Pumpkin is the main ingredient to make this Pulusu.
 Pulusu means thin gravy, mostly made till tangy using Tamarind.